DOT Web Palm Capture

 • license is not valid

-In order to obtain the license, please contact your Innovatrics’ representative.
+In order to obtain the license (and/or transaction token), please contact your Innovatrics’ representative.

 Properties